OutwalkStudios/firefly/packages/firefly/README.md

 ## Custom Integrations

 Firefly provides `Platform` and `Database` classes to create your own integrations for use with the Firefly framework.
 Instances of these objects can be passed into the Application interface.
+The Database interface provides a `displayConnectionMessage()` method to only display the connection message on the first load.

 **Platform Example:**
 ```js